openhab/openhab-addons/bundles/org.openhab.binding.tacmi/README.md

 Via a "Schema API Page"
   * Read values from output nodes
-  * Change values for controlable nodes
+  * Change values for controllable nodes

 CoE (CAN over Ethernet) Connection
   * Receive data from analog CAN-outputs defined in TAPPS2